xudd/xudd/docs/source/about.rst

-  coroutines, you don't need to split this process of sending a message out and waiting for a response into multiple functions... you can just `yield` until the character being attacked lets you know whether you succeded in hitting them.
+  coroutines, you don't need to split this process of sending a message out and waiting for a response into multiple functions... you can just `yield` until the character being attacked lets you know whether you succeeded in hitting them.

 - Build every character and item from a base actor class which is itself serializable.
 Upon shutdown of the world, every character